 Seat belt use is the single most effective way to save lives and reduce risk of death in a crash.
 Yet millions don’t buckle up on every trip.

 While airbags can also help save lives, they’re not designed to replace seat belts.
 Seat belts and air bags are designed to work together during a crash.
 Statistics show passengers have a higher likelihood of surviving crashes when restrained by seat belts.
-Get the facts on seat belts from the Centers for Disease Control and Prevention.

 In 2005, the Colorado General Assembly passed additional components to Colorado's law that restricted the number of passengers a minor driver can transport, and prohibited any minor driver who has held a license for less than one year from driving between midnight and 5 am.
 Since this law went into effect, the teen motor vehicle death rate dropped from 31.1 deaths per 100,000 teens ages 15–19 in 2004 to 12.7 deaths per 100,000 teens in 2009.